Jim Brieske: Later years and family

-In January 1948, Brieske was selected by the New York Giants as the 97th pick in the 1948 NFL draft.
+In January 1948, Brieske was selected by the New York Giants in the 12th round as the 97th overall pick in the 1948 NFL draft.
 In April 1948, Giants President John V. Mara announced that the club had signed Brieske.
 Brieske played in several pre-season games for the Giants, but opted to return to Ann Arbor in September 1948 to complete his master's degree.

 Brieske and his wife Ann had two children, James Brieske Jr., and Karen Brieske.

 During the 1960s, Brieske was the director of student activities at Stevenson High School in Livonia, Michigan.

 In January 1967, Brieske was sick with cancer and had his right leg amputated from approximately eight inches below the knee.
 When the cancer returned, Brieske was hospitalized again in late October 1968.
 In late November 1968, he underwent surgery at the University of Michigan Hospital to remove lung growths.
 He suffered a stroke after the operation and remained in a coma until he died the following day.
 His funeral was held at St. Aidan's Roman Catholic Church in Livonia, and he was buried at Holy Sepulchre Cemetery in Southfield, Michigan.